SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 2.2 Move prepared model-image dir into local model-zoo
 ```
-mv <prepared_model_image> leaderboard/models/<model_id>
+mv <prepared_model_image> leaderboard/models/<model_id>  # This should have been done during local validation.
 ```
-This should have been done already if you did local validation.

-2.3 Register your model-image at the end of `leaderboard/models/zoo.yaml`:
+2.3 Register your model-image to `leaderboard/models/zoo.yaml`:
 ```
 speechio_kaldi_multicn:
   url: oss://speechio-leaderboard/models/speechio_kaldi_multicn/
-wenet_multi_cn:
-  url: oss://speechio-leaderboard/models/wenet_multi_cn/
 ...
 ...
-...
 <model_id>:
   url: oss://speechio-leaderboard/models/<model_id>/
 ```

-2.4 Upload your model-image to leaderboard model-zoo
+2.4 Upload your model-image to cloud model-zoo:
 ```
 ops/push model <model_id>
 ```

-This will upload prepared model-image from your local model-zoo to cloud model-zoo, so that SpeechIO/others can download/reproduce.
-And you can always re-run above `ops/push` command to update your model-image in the cloud.
+Now SpeechIO/others can download/reproduce your ASR system.
+You can always re-run above `ops/push` command to update your model-image.

-**Notes**: *Unlike large-scale submission for local engines via ops/push, API Model-images are normally small, you can commit API model-images to this github repo via pull request.*

 ---

-## Step 3: Send a benchmark request via a pull request to leaderboard repo
+## Step 3: Send a benchmark request via a pull request
-Once you have your model submitted, you can open a PR to this github repo, which adds a request file to `requests` directory:
+Once you have your model submitted, you can open a PR to this github repo, adding a request file to `requests` directory:

 **`github.com/speechio/leaderboard/requests/<your_benchmark_request>.yaml`**